 Our current world is witnessing a revolution in digital technology in the field of information and communication technology (ICT), and the resulting explosion of knowledge and rapid, continuous, and successive developments that have affected all aspects and areas of life becoming an integral part of its formation and practices.
 The educational field is no exception.
 This has broadened new horizons and created opportunities for advancing traditional teaching and learning through ICT means, tools, applications, services, networks, and resources, to serve the teaching and learning process within the framework of what is known as e- or digital education.
-Therefore, it is necessary to revolutionize the educational system with its teaching and learning methods to create a conscious generation through the successive and rapid changes and developments that necessitate working to achieve comprehensive and sustainable development, in light of electronic or digital culture, and the role of ICT in developing, diversifying, and adapting teaching and learning opportunities, situations, and experiences.
+Therefore, it is necessary to revolutionize the educational system with its teaching and learning methods to create a conscious generation through the successive and rapid changes and development, in light of electronic or digital culture, and the role of ICT in developing, diversifying, and adapting teaching and learning and learning and experiences.